YuChaode/draft-yu-ccamp-resource-pm-yang/draft-yu-ccamp-resource-pm-yang.md

 ## Capabilities of Resource Performance Monitoring
 ### Supported Resources and Corresponding PM Capabilities
-A generic “resources” structure is defined to describe the objects that could be monitored:
+A generic "resources" structure is defined to describe the objects that could be monitored:

-* “resource”:  the identifier of a monitored object
+* "resource":  the identifier of a monitored object
-* “resource-type”: indicate what exact kind of resource is
+* "resource-type": indicate what exact kind of resource is
-* “holding time”: the longest time period that performance data could be monitored
+* "holding time": the longest time period that performance data could be monitored
-* “indicator name”: the indicators that could be monitored for the resource
+* "indicator name": the indicators that could be monitored for the resource
-* “sub-resources”: the identifier of the performace monitoring point of this resource (e.g., if the resource is a network element, the sub resources may be a list of termination points)
+* "sub-resources": the identifier of the performace monitoring point of this resource (e.g., if the resource is a network element, the sub resources may be a list of termination points)

 ~~~~ ascii-art